paddy-ie/First-Milestone-project-TheRollingStones/README.md

 The site is modeled on some exmaple sites I completed, but has been heavly modified.

+All Images and video/Audio are subject to copyright of their respective owners

-This is for educational use.
+This is for educational use only.